ankane/the-ultimate-guide-to-ruby-timeouts/README.md

   Raises

-  - `ActiveRecord::ConnectionNotEstablished` on connect and read timeouts for Active Record 6.1+
+  - `ActiveRecord::ConnectionNotEstablished` on connect and read timeouts
-  - `Mysql2::Error` on connect and read timeouts for Active Record < 6.1
   - `ActiveRecord::ConnectionTimeoutError` on checkout timeout

   See also [MySQL statement timeouts](#mysql)